ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

     }
 </style>

-Ever since the great response from the 5WC 2023 Grand Finals tiebreaker custom song, it should be no surprise that this year had more than one original song.
+Ever since the great response from the 5WC 2023 Grand Finals tiebreaker song, it should be no surprise that this year had more than one original.

-To thank our amazing artists for their hard work and determination, we have listed all their songs below for you to listen to and play!
+To thank our amazing artists (listed further down and in the beatmap descriptions) for their hard work and determination, we have laid out all their songs below for you to listen to and play!
 Click on the banner of the respective song to go to the map that was made for the tournament.

 ### Semifinals